raheekhandigitalai/CT-Check-Devices-WiFi-State-Periodically/README.md

       - If the error message contains "No Internet", add relevant tag to device
   - If device is in any other state - Write a .txt file in root project folder

-How to set up environment for the first time.
+### How to set up environment

 Open a Terminal window in the project root folder, and type in the following commands:

 ```commandline
 python3 -m pip install --user virtualenv